iltStudent13/practice-weektwo/README.md

 python function.py
 ```

-The script will ask for your name and display a friendly greeting.
+The script will ask for your name, validate the input to ensure it's a valid string (not empty, not just spaces, and not purely numeric), and display a friendly greeting.
+If invalid input is provided, it will prompt again.

 ## Getting Started